-Off-duty border patrol agent shot in a Manhattan park in apparent botched robbery, police say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale
+Off-duty Border Patrol agent shot in a Manhattan park in apparent botched robbery, police say - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 The 42-year-old officer was in stable condition Sunday and expected to survive.
-A spokesperson for the NYPD said there was no indication that the shooting was politically motivated.
+There was no indication that he was targeted because of his employment, New York City Police Commissioner Jessica Tisch said.

-The agent, who was not in uniform, was sitting in a park beneath the George Washington Bridge when he was approached by a man riding on the back of a moped, who then shot him in the face and arm, police said.
-The off-duty officer returned fire as the moped driver and alleged shooter rode off.
+The officer, who was not in uniform, had been sitting with a woman in a park beneath the George Washington Bridge when two men approached on a moped just before midnight.
+The passenger got off and approached the officer, who realized he was being robbed and drew his service weapon, Tisch said.

-No arrests had been made as of Sunday afternoon, according to a police spokesperson.
+The two exchanged gunfire and the off-duty officer was shot in the face and arm.
+The perpetrator was injured before he and the moped driver rode off, police said.

 In a social media post Sunday afternoon, President Donald Trump seized on the shooting as evidence of Democrats’ failures to secure the border.